Nav: Home

 If I edit a photo for them, and fall back on my chair crushing a shoulder as an example, I need insurance against bodily injuries and property damage covering no less than $2000000 in a combined single limit.

-That´s not possible to get in Sweden:)
+Thats not possible to get in Sweden:)

-Ofcourse I´ve got insurances, but would never get new ones for a single job...
+Ofcourse Ive got insurances, but would never get new ones for a single job...

 I guess I got the American version of the contract:)

 I'm not sure what version you got LMAO !!!! ...
 It sounds pretty stupid.
 When you go get a haircut is the stylist required by you to carry $2 mill in insurance in case they snip their finger while cutting your hair?
 If I go to the store and the bagger pulls a muscle lifting my case of bottled water can they sue me for millions?
-LOL But hey their bad business paid off for you.
-Cheesy Congrats on the deal !!!
-Cheesy
+LOL But hey their bad business paid off for you. :D Congrats on the deal !!! :D

 « Reply #81 on: July 01, 2010, 15:51 »

 I'm not sure what version you got LMAO !!!! ...
 It sounds pretty stupid.
 When you go get a haircut is the stylist required by you to carry $2 mill in insurance in case they snip their finger while cutting your hair?
 If I go to the store and the bagger pulls a muscle lifting my case of bottled water can they sue me for millions?
-LOL But hey their bad business paid off for you.
-Cheesy Congrats on the deal !!!
-Cheesy
+LOL But hey their bad business paid off for you. :D Congrats on the deal !!! :D

 Ditto on the congrats.
 And I had the same thoughts as Randy.
 You aren't employed by them, you are a contractor.
 If you fall off your chair in your office, your insurance or you will pay for the injuries/damages.
 I suppose there are some who would try to sue the company they happened to be doing work for while in that chair, but I'm sure thinking it wouldn't fly even in a court of law.
 But hey, a woman sued McDonalds because she spilled hot coffee on herself, scalded herself, and won (claiming the coffee was too hot).
 So....